 INSOL International is a world-wide federation of national associations of accountants and lawyers who specialise in turnaround and insolvency.
-There are currently over 44 Member Associations with over 10,500 professionals participating as members of INSOL International.
+There are currently over 40 Member Associations with over 9,000 professionals across 104 countries participating as members of INSOL International.
 Individuals who are not members of a member association join as individual members.

 INSOL also has ancillary groups that represent the judiciary, regulators, lenders and academics.
 These groups play an invaluable role within INSOL and provide valuable forums for discussions of mutual problems.